-The Chiang Mai Addiction Foundation is pleased to be able to offer world class inpatient rehabilitation services at our addictions recovery centre in Thailand.
+The Addiction Rehab Center (ARC) is pleased to be able to offer world class inpatient rehabilitation in our beautiful mountain resort in Maerim on the outskirts of Chiang Mai, Thailand.

 Patients choose to invest a period of their lives in rehabilitation because their lives have become unmanageable under the influence of alcohol and/or drugs.
 Acknowledging the existence of a problem and choosing to seek treatment in the first major step towards successful rehabilitation.

 What Is The Difference Between Inpatient And Outpatient Rehabilitation

 Inpatient rehab involves the patient staying at our centre, 24 hours a day while outpatient rehab will see you visiting our centre a few times a week to take part in our addiction recovery program.